- Home

 10th June, 1720

-Historians believe that the Romans were likely to have been the first to experiment with the preparation of mustard as a condiment, but mustard seeds were first introduced to the UK in the 12th century and originally ground down and used to disguise the flavour of rotten meat.
+Historians believe that the Romans were likely to have been the first to experiment with the preparation of mustard as a condiment, but mustard seeds were first introduced to the UK in the 12th century.
+They were originally ground down and used to disguise the flavour of rotten meat.

 11th June, 1184 BC

-According to calculations by Eratosthenes (a Greek scholar from the third century BC), the ancient city of Troy was sacked and burned during the Trojan War (a legendary conflict between the Greeks and the people of Troy after Paris (Trojan prince) took Helen from her husband Menelaus, king of Sparta).
+According to calculations by Eratosthenes (a Greek scholar from the third century BC), the ancient city of Troy was sacked and burned during the Trojan War (a legendary conflict between the Greeks and the people of Troy after a Trojan prince called Paris took Helen from her husband Menelaus, King of Sparta).

-The Greeks built a large, hollow wooden horse which they used to hide inside and infiltrate the city.
+The Greeks built a large, hollow wooden horse which they hid inside and used to infiltrate the city.

 11th June, 1509